Best Material for Porch Columns

 At TurnTech, we are a custom woodshop that crafts unique pieces for home renovations across the country.
 While wooden columns are our specialty, we are taking a fair look at both classic wood and modern vinyl to find the best material for porch columns.We’re breaking down everything you need to know:

-- Price — This is the main advantage that vinyl and fiberglass has to offer: both vinyl and fiberglass columns will be a little less expensive than wooden columns.
-Simply put: handcrafting a custom wooden post is more time consuming than molding something out of vinyl.
-In addition, the authentic Mahogany and Spanish Cedar lumber we use are premium materials and add to the price tag as well.
+- Price — This is the main advantage that vinyl and fiberglass have to offer: both vinyl and fiberglass columns will be a little less expensive than wooden columns.
+Simply put handcrafting a custom wooden post is more time consuming than molding something out of vinyl.
+In addition, the authentic Mahogany, and Spanish Cedar lumber we use are premium materials and add to the price tag as well.

 Porch Post Maintenance

-While wooden porch posts are the best material for porch columns for many different homeowners, they will require some extra porch post maintenance to protect their grand look.
+While wooden porch posts are the best material for porch columns for many different homeowners, they will require some extra maintenance to protect their grand look.